TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

   width: 50%,
   "../figures/mm_momentum_encoder.png"),
   caption: [A momentum encoder generates negative examples for ITC, which are also stored in a memory bank that discards the representations of the oldest batch when new ones are added after every step.
-Figure inspired by MoCo v2 @mocov2
+Figure inspired by MoCo v2 @mocov2.
   ],
 ) <mm_momentum_encoder>

 ===== Resolution

-- we can't use the memory bank style of @memory_bank, since we have 3,264,868 training examples
-  - each embedding has a size of 768, considering storing them at full precision, so float32, we would need $3,264,868 * 768 * 4 B > 10e^9 B = 10 "GB"$ of additional GPU memory
+We can't use the memory bank style of @memory_bank since we have 3,264,868 training examples (see TODO: cite table of dataset size).
+Each embedding has a size of 768, and considering storing them at full precision (float32), we would need $3,264,868 * 768 * 4 "bytes" > 10 "GB"$ of additional GPU memory.
+However, with our current setting we only have around 1.2 GB of GPU memory remaining.

-- we suspect that using a proximal regularization term, as in @proximal_regularization, might help to stabilize our memory bank approach
-- however, we cannot use it -> the term is based on the representation of the same training example at the previous time step
-- but our memory bank is significantly smaller than the training dataset, and older samples are dequeued, so the same training example will never be in the memory bank and at the same time in the current batch
+We suspect that using a proximal regularization term, as in @proximal_regularization, could also stabilize our memory bank approach.
+However, we cannot apply it since the term is based on the difference (MSE) between the representation of an individual training example when it was last updated in the memory bank, and its current representation in the batch.
+This requires the exact approach of @memory_bank, which we just recently deemed as infeasible.
+Our memory bank is significantly smaller than the training dataset, and older samples are dequeued, so the same training example will never be in the memory bank and the current batch simultaneously.

-- in conclusion:
+In conclusion:

-1. can't use FIFO queue based memory bank, as representations of negative examples are inconsistent
+	1. We cannot use a FIFO queue-based memory bank, as representations of negative examples are inconsistent.
-2. can't use memory bank that maps all training examples, as it would require too much additional GPU memory
+	2. We cannot use a memory bank that maps all training examples, as it would require too much additional GPU memory.
-3. proximal regularization not applicable to a memory bank that is smaller than the training dataset
+	3. Proximal regularization is not applicable to a memory bank that is smaller than the training dataset.

-- only alternative is to use a momentum encoder as in MoCo
-- therefore, we opt for this approach
+The only alternative is to use a momentum encoder as in MoCo @moco, which is why we opt for this approach in the next experiment.

-- experimental setup remains the same, but we add a momentum encoder, which is a copy of our (student) model that is trained
-- oriented on ALBEF @albef, we use a memory bank of size 65,536 and a momentum factor of 0.995
-  - both are hyperparameters that also lead to good results in MoCo, where this approach was first introduced @moco
+Our experimental setup remains the same, but we add a momentum encoder, which is a copy of our (student) model that is trained (as described in @mm_momentum_encoder).
+Oriented on ALBEF @albef, we use a memory bank of size 65,536 and a momentum factor of 0.995.
+Both hyperparameters also lead to good results in MoCo, where this approach was first introduced @moco.

-- however, we get an OOM error
-- this is not surprising, as we have a very large memory bank of size 65,536
-- as seen in @mm_momentum_encoder, we can't just have one memory bank, as done in unimodal models like MoCo @moco, because we need one memory bank for storing negative text examples and one for storing negative image examples
-- also recall that we do contrastive loss on both FFN layers of the shared Transformer layer
-- so we need two memory banks for each FFN layer
-- so we need four memory banks of size 65,536 each
+However, we encounter an OOM error, which is not surprising, considering the large memory bank size of 65k, and that we need to maintain four of those in total (see @number_of_mbs_required).
+Considering that the size of the memory bank is crucial for performance (illustrated by MoCo @moco in @moco_vs_mb), we would like to keep it as large as possible.

+#figure(
+  image(
+  width: 50%,
+  "../figures/moco_vs_mb.png"),
+  caption: [@moco
+  ],
+) <moco_vs_mb>

 - we would like to keep the size of the memory bank, as this is important for performance
 - therefore, we perform two optimizations: